 - ENNN → External services which are considered part of the system (e.g. SAAS systems).
 Here, any of the valid E codes should be used for identifying a specific service.
 In order to identify corresponding digits of the E code, an applicable vanity number of the service might be helpful.
 For instance, E365 for Office365 services or E442 for Github or E107 for Slack)

-For advanced usage, sometimes it’s as simple as application name (e.g. wordpressmirror) or sometime it’s auto prepared from CI/CD pipeline as per head commit’s tag (e.g.
+- For advanced usage, sometime it’s auto generated from CI/CD pipeline as per head commit’s tag (e.g.

 Just to add in my case: I use this code as per corresponding GIT repository name.
 So, for DEV/UAT/PROD environments, CI/CD systms use separate IAM accounts clone same repository and proceed accordingly.